shawnfeng0/ulog/README.md

 ## Platforms and Dependent

-* Any C/C++ language environment, only need C standard library support.
+* Current version only supports unix-like platforms.
 * LOGGER_TOKEN and LOGGER_MULTI_TOKEN requires C++11 or GCC extension support, but other functions are not needed.

 ## Features